 Fire safety in residential properties is no longer considered a secondary concern addressed only after construction.
 Changes in building design, increased use of electrical devices, and higher occupancy levels mean that modern homes face different fire risks than those of the past.
+For instance, the UK Fire and Rescue Service reports over 35,000 residential fires annually, with electrical faults causing nearly 25% of them.
 As a result, active fire protection methods, including residential sprinkler systems, are receiving greater attention from homeowners, landlords, and housing professionals.

 Fire Risk in Modern Homes

 Today’s homes contain a wide range of materials and appliances that can contribute to faster fire development.
-Open-plan layouts, lightweight construction materials, and synthetic furnishings can allow fires to spread more quickly than in older properties.
+Open-plan layouts, lightweight construction materials like engineered timber and foam insulation, and synthetic furnishings such as polyester sofas and carpets can allow fires to spread more quickly than in older properties—often reaching flashover in under 5 minutes, compared to 20-30 minutes in traditional builds.
 While smoke alarms remain essential for early warning, they do not intervene to slow or control a fire once it has started.
+Data from the NFPA shows smoke alarms alone reduce fatalities by 50%, but pairing them with sprinklers boosts survival rates to 97%.

 This gap between detection and suppression has prompted broader discussion about the role of sprinkler systems in residential settings.